16th World Religions Conference

 Mr. Rick Buchan

 Rick Buchan and his family moved to Whitehorse in 1988.
 As a lawyer, Rick has devoted his professional practice primarily to the field of dispute resolution, including serving as a mediator, arbitrator, and adjudicator.
 Since the early 1970s, Rick has explored various traditions of Eastern philosophy and related practices of meditation and yoga, which he has been authorized to teach to the public.
-After moving to Whitehorse, Rick encountered the Tibetan Buddhist tradition, which rekindled his deep interest in studying, contemplating, and meditating on its profound principles of equanimity and compassion.
+After moving to Whitehorse, Rick encountered the Tibetan Buddhist tradition, which rekindled his interest in studying, contemplating, and meditating on its profound principles of equanimity and compassion.
 As a member and director of Yukon’s Vajra North–Rigdrol Dechen Ling–Society, Rick is one of several senior practitioners offering regular mindfulness meditation practices to the public.

-Bahi`a Perspective
+Baha`I Perspective